alvinchirchir/e-commerce-api/README.md

 Node js
 Postgres database https://www.postgresql.org/

-Postgres needs to be installed on computer/ server.
+Postgres needs to be installed on computer/server.

-After installing postgres initialize a database named ' shopify-challenge-2022 '
+After installing postgres initialize a database with an appropriate name i.e shopify-challenge-2022 and password i.e password

+postgres://postgres:{password}@localhost:5432/{database name}

+For example i.e postgres://postgres:password@localhost:5432/shopify-challenge-2022

 This is the environment variable that will be used to link to the database.
 It is called DATABASE_URL in the .env .
+Change as required in the .env.

 Once database has been initialized follow the instructions below to install the API after pulling from github.: